 Semi-automated data collection

 For the time being, semi-automated methods require human labour as part of the process.
 For example, capturing 360 videos requires a person who regularly walks around the site with the camera following a defined route.
 Drone imaging requires a trained and certified operator and can also be included in the same category.

 Some big construction companies have tested robots like Spot the dog for on-site data collection.
 However, the widespread use of robots still needs more development.

-The captured 360 video material gives such visibility to work progress in different work areas that it already forms a near real-time snapshot.
+Even shot by humans, the captured 360 video material gives such visibility to work progress in different work areas that it already forms a near real-time snapshot.